-You may vote at the Annual Meeting only shares of the Company's common stock, \$.10 par value per share (the "Common Stock"), that you owned of record on January 4, 2016.
+You may vote at the Annual Meeting only shares of the Company's common stock, \$.10 par value per share (the "Common Stock"), that you owned of record on December 29, 2017.
 There were 1,241,810 shares of Common Stock outstanding on that date.
 A majority, or 620,906 shares will constitute a quorum for the transaction of business at the Annual Meeting.
 Each share is entitled to one vote on each matter to be presented at the Annual Meeting.
-The affirmative vote of the holders of the majority of the shares of the Company's stock present or represented at the Annual Meeting and entitled to vote is required to elect directors and ratify or approve the other proposals being voted on at this time.
+Unless cumulative voting is elected as described under "Election of Directors" below, the affirmative vote of the holders of the majority of the shares of the Common stock present or represented at the Annual Meeting and entitled to vote is required to elect directors, to ratify the retention of the Company's independent registered public accounting firm, and to ratify or approve the other proposals being voted on at this time.